DB-Doo/coding-test/README.md

 Much of this was built over Christmas break but there were a few things that werent working quite properly.
 I started over today and pieced it all together slowly again to help me debug it and submit.

+Much of this project was built over Christmas break, but there were a few things that weren't working quite properly.
+I started over today and pieced it all together slowly again to help me debug and submit it.

-My instructor helped me figure out why my links werent working.
-I guess  github doesnt like capital letters in files structures.
+My instructor helped me figure out why my links weren't working.
+I realized that GitHub doesn't like capital letters in file structures.

-I was having so much fun with this project that I decided to also add a few ideas like:
+I was having so much fun with this project that I decided to also add a few features, like:

- * displaying high score
+* Displaying high scores
- * instant feedback on right/wrong answers
+* Instant feedback on right/wrong answers
- * a working restart button
+* A working restart button
- * clear high score button
+* A clear high score button
- * time deduction notifications
+* Time deduction notifications

- I used a web app called "WebFlow" to help me understand how to write the css styling so the page looked more modern.
-The app lets me place elements on a blank webpage and style them how I like with an intuitive GUI, then lets me read the code used to replicate that styling!
-Heck yeah!
+I used a web app called "WebFlow" to help me understand how to write the CSS styling so the page looked more modern.
+WebFlow allows me to place elements on a blank webpage, style them as I prefer, and then shows me the underlying code for that styling.
+It's an incredibly useful tool!

- This was my favorite challenge yet!
+This has been my favorite challenge yet!